-United States Air Force, Serial number 4072A, age 34.
-I first take jet transition and combat crew training I was commissioned in the military service from prior to going to Korea.
-Upon graduation from the West Point in June 1941, and have served con- Air War College, I went to Wichita Air Force Base, tinuously since.
-During World War II I was a Kansas, for my jet transition from July 15 to July fighter pilot in Europe.
-When I returned to the 28; and to Nellis Air Force Base, Nevada, for my United States, I became Deputy Secretary to the combat crew training from 1 August to 15 Octo-Air University from March 1946 to August 1947, ber, 1952. student at the Air Command and Staff School from September 1947 to June 1948; joint secretary of the Joint Logistics Plans Group in the Joint Staff from Wing to the 49th Fighter-Bomber Wing.
-I arrived July 1948 to June 1950; assistant to the Executive in Korea and joined the 49th Wing on the 10th of to the Chief of Staff of the Air Force from July November, 1952.
-I was Deputy Commanding Officer 1950 to July 1951; and student at the Air War College of the 49th Wing until 15 March, 1953, and then in Maxwell Field, Alabama, from August 1951 to Deputy Commanding Officer of the 58th Fighter-June 1952.
+My name is Andrew J. Evans Jr., Colonel, United States Air Force, Serial number 4072A, age 34.
+I was commissioned in the military service from West Point in June 1941, and have served continuously since.
+During World War II I was a fighter pilot in Europe.
+When I returned to the United States, I became Deputy Secretary to the Air University from March 1946 to August 1947, student at the Air Command and Staff School from September 1947 to June 1948; joint secretary of the Joint Logistics Plans Group in the Joint Staff from July 1948 to June 1950; assistant to the Executive to the Chief of Staff of the Air Force from July 1950 to July 1951; and student at the Air War College in Maxwell Field, Alabama, from August 1951 to June 1952.

 In April 1952, while I was a student at the Air War College, I received my orders to the 5th Air Force.
 These orders came from Hqs.
-United States Air Force and indicated that I was to be ber were carrying germ weapons.
-As Deputy Com-
+United States Air Force and indicated that I was to be assigned to the 4th Fighter Wing.
+However, as